shakkathir/aws.remote.dev.setup.resources/setup.guide.md

 > Important : Make sure the IAM role you attach to the ec2 instance ( as instance profile)  contains **AmazonSSMManagedInstanceCore**  canned policy.
 This is requirement to register your instance w/ AWS System Manager Session Manager

+> Important : Make sure that you **disable public IPs assignments** to the ec2 instances.

+> Important : Make sure that Security group you attach to the ec2 instance has **empty inbound rules.**

 	1. created new *ec2 instance* in the acc/region/vpc/subnet(private) = your aws account/us-east-1/vpc-0cd3bba277ee01b95/subnet-014c0958ede34e596
 		choose OS
 			ubuntu@ip-10-239-4-163:~$ lsb_release -a